bioc/homosapienDEE2CellScore/README.md

 ## Installation

-This package is not yet uploaded to Boiconductor; in order to install it from this git repo, first clone the repo:
+This package is not yet uploaded to Bioconductor; in order to install it from this git repo, first clone the repo:

 ```sh
 git clone https://github.com/flaviusb/homosapienDEE2CellScore.git